aayyah2/openflights/README.md

 **Video Presentation:** https://youtu.be/fZuTQDcP0mU

+**Directory Guide:**
+1) The Datasets folder contains the airports and routes CSVs
+2) The images folder contains the graphical output (PNG) of our complete dataset.
+This is the graph we traversed for our algorithms
+3) The tests folder contains our test.cpp (test cases)
+4) The catch folder contains code from the CS 225 test suite (used to help us write test cases)
+5) The PDFs folder contains **our contracts (NETID.pdf), final project report (Results.pdf), Development Log (Development.md), and Goals Document (GOALS.pdf)**
+6) Our project code is in the main directory

 **Description:**
 Our final project for CS 225 utilizes an airports dataset (https://raw.githubusercontent.com/jpatokal/openflights/master/data/airports.dat) to calculate the most efficient path based on different user preferences.